cheminfo/eln-docs/docs/50_machine_learning/includes/selec_norm_prev/README.md

 <SpectraPreprocessing/>

-The superimposed spectra can be manipulated without numerous :
+The superimposed spectra can be manipulated using numerous options:

 <SuperimposeSpectraManipulation/>